Uncertainty-aware Three-phase Optimal Power Flow based on Data-driven Convexification: Theory of Data-Driven Convexification

 \subsection{Three-Phase Power Flow Equations}

 In an OPF problem, the objective function is generally convex or linear.
-Thus, we focus on the main nonconvex constraints, i.e. the power flow (PF) equations, which are also considered as the mathematical model of power networks.
-Let $\mathcal{N}$ and $\Phi$ denote the sets of buses and phases respectively.
-For each $i$, $j \in \mathcal{N}$ and $\phi$, $\phi^\prime\in \Phi$, the compact formulation of three-phase PF equations \cite{hu2019ensemble} is given as
+Thus, we focus on the main nonconvex constraints, i.e. the alternating current power flow (ACPF) equations, which are also considered as the mathematical model of power networks.
+Let $\mathcal{N}$, $\mathcal{E}$ and $\Phi$ denote the sets of buses, lines, and phases respectively.
+For each $i$, $j \in \mathcal{N}$, $ij \in \mathcal{E}$ and $\phi$, $\phi^\prime\in \Phi$, the formulation of three-phase ACPF (3$\phi$ACPF) equations \cite{hu2019ensemble} is given as